 An ergonomic evaluation should take into account each person’s mobility and posture.
 Next, determine the appropriate desk height, computer height, mouse location and wrist/leg support.

 The use of standing or raising/lowering desks helps, but you must understand how to set up each setting for you.

 When standing, placing one foot on a stool or small step promotes a more active posture.
 As a result, you’ll prevent resting with hyper-extended knees and hip/lumbar extension.

 When sitting, have appropriate monitor, keyboard and mouse positioning.
 This prevents reaching with the arms or poor wrist position.
 Having a foot support helps to prevent slouching and rounding of the spine.

-Finding ways to maintain a more active posture decreases postural-related pain (and can even burn a few more calories! ) People using physioballs to sit on, with or without back support, increase muscular activity during a generally sedentary position.
+Finding ways to maintain a more active posture decreases postural-related pain (and can even burn a few more calories).
+People using physioballs for seating, with or without back support, increase muscular activity during a generally sedentary position.
 The more active and mobile you can be throughout your workday decreases your pain symptoms.

 How Physical Therapy helps correct poor posture

-Your therapist assesses the causes and contributing factors of your posture.
+Your Bowman physical therapist assesses the causes and contributing factors of your posture.

 Then develops a personalized program: